 The two-parent working households, that suffer from lack of time and overwhelming life circumstances, are depriving many children the required upbringing.
 The way of the past of the school system has been lost forever too.
 The school, where kids are to learn manners, respect, good citizenship and how to have fun has been lost to a society that is scrambling for answers.

 Discipline Is Out Of Favor

 Discipline is not in vogue, so parents and schools fail their job and thus fail the children.

 In Chicago, they teach children of kindergarten age about sex: Chicago public schools may start sex ed in kindergarten – and here I thought that it was the age they teach children to color in and begin reading and writing!

-No wonder that at the very young age youths get involved in consuming drugs, alcohol, mischief and sex.
+No wonder that at a very young age, youths become involved in consuming drugs, alcohol, mischief and sex.
 When do they experience real childhood and innocence?
 Do they ever now?

 Do we say where are the good old days which we long for, or do we look back and say we can do better than those days.

 Losing A Son